 Affirmative answers to these questions can be obtained only for some special cases of the NLS equation.
 In particular, this is true for the NLS equation with a monomial nonlinearity, i.e., for $i\psi_t= \Delta \psi +|\psi|^{q-2}\psi$, where the Lagrange multiplier may be eliminated by scale changes (see, e.g, \cite{LIONS}).
 This is also true in the case of dimension $N = 1$, which is characterized by the uniqueness of positive solution (see, e.g., \cite{jeanSc, McLeod, Pelir}).

 The purpose of this article is to provide some answers to these questions.
-In this respect, we present a new type of variational functional associated with problem \eqref{Sch}, which makes it possible to find the ground state $\bar{u}$ of the problem, as well as allows to uniquely determine the corresponding values of the mass $\alpha$, the frequency $\lambda$ and the action level $S_{\lambda,\mu}$ of this state.
+In this respect, we present a new type of variational functional associated with problem \eqref{Sch}, which makes it possible to find the ground state $\bar{u}$ of the problem, as well as allows to uniquely determine the corresponding values of mass $\alpha$, frequency $\lambda$ and action level $S_{\lambda,\mu}$ of this state.

-Our approach is based on the application of the nonlinear generalized Rayleigh quotient method \cite{ilyaReil} (\textit{the NG-Rayleigh quotient method} for short) to \eqref{1S} and using $\Lambda^S_\mu(u)$ as the Rayleigh quotient.
-A distinctive feature of the NG-Rayleigh method is that it allows to find the critical values of the problems' parameters, and at the same time to convert the original variational functionals into functionals with simpler geometry (see \cite{MarcCarlIl, ilyaReil}).
+Let us state our main results.
 Notice that $u^S \in H^1\setminus 0$ is a prescribed action solution of \eqref{1S} with action $S>0$, namely it satisfies to \eqref{EqS}, if and only if $u^S$ is a critical point of $\Lambda^S_\mu(u)$ with a critical value $\lambda$, i.e.,